Fix: AtlasOS Playbook Stuck at “Reticulating Splines”

 4. After you do that, the progress should resume and the issue will be gone.

 Another way you can mitigate the problem in question is by manually installing Microsoft Visual C++ Redistributables beforehand.
-These are essentially runtime libraries that are required by various applications on your computer that are built using Microsoft C and C++ tools.
+These are essentially runtime libraries required by various applications on your computer, built using Microsoft C and C++ tools.

-Playbook tries to install these runtime libraries automatically during the setup via the curl utility.
-As such, if you install the libraries before initiating the Playbook, the problem will cease to exist.
+Playbook attempts to install these runtime libraries automatically during the setup using the curl utility.
+As such, if you install the libraries before initiating Playbook, the problem will cease to exist.

 ABOUT THE AUTHOR